palak1124/Weather-Forcast-Report/README.md

 * **Web Scraping with Power Query:** I learned how to navigate and extract data from complex HTML structures using Power Query's `Table.FromRows` and other functions.
 * **Dynamic Data Handling:** I implemented a solution to handle dynamic data that changes daily, ensuring the dashboard remains up-to-date without manual intervention.
 * **UI/UX Design:** I focused on creating a visually appealing and easy-to-read dashboard, using custom colors and layouts to enhance the user experience.

-* [Your Name] - [Your LinkedIn Profile Link]

-Feel free to star the repository if you find it helpful!
-Pull requests and suggestions are welcome.